Fall #RxWritingChallenge dates:

 - Celebrate your progress, in some small way, each day that you write.
 You might invite a friend to coffee, splurge on your favorite food at the grocery store or simply take some time to smell the roses.

 The Pharmacy Writing Challenge is coordinated by the Wulling Center for Innovation & Scholarship in Pharmacy Education.
-Our partners include: Currents in Pharmacy Teaching and Learning, Research in Social and Administrative Pharmacy, Innovations in Pharmacy and the Journal of Pharmaceutical Policy and Practice.
+Our partners include: Currents in Pharmacy Teaching and Learning, Research in Social and Administrative Pharmacy, Innovations in Pharmacy, Journal of the American Pharmacists Association and the Journal of Pharmaceutical Policy and Practice.
 Pharmacy writers have excellent insights to share that will advance the practice of pharmacy and pharmacy education.
 We are pleased to support and encourage the dissemination of your work through this writing challenge!